Cherry Hill High School West: Sports

 The boys' baseball team won the South Jersey Group IV state sectional championship in 1967 and 1968.
-The team won the Group IV state championship in 1989 vs. West Milford High School, in 1990 vs. Hoboken Junior Senior High School and in 1992 vs. Elizabeth High School, and won the Group III title in 1991 vs. High Point Regional High School.
+The team won the Group IV state championship in 1989 vs. West Milford High School, in 1990 vs. Hoboken Junior Senior High School and in 1992 vs. Elizabeth High School, and the Group III title in 1991 vs. High Point Regional High School.
 The 1989 team finished the season with a record of 24-1-1 after defeating West Milford by a score of 11–3 in the championship game at Princeton University to earn the Group III state title.

 The girls' field hockey team won the South I state sectional championship in 1972 and 1973, and was state champion in 1973.

-The girls swim team won the Division A state championship in 1974, the Public B championship in 1998, and won the Public A title in both 2000 and 2006.
-The boys swim team won the Division B state championship in 1987 and 1988.
+The girls' swim team won the Division A state championship in 1974, the Public B championship in 1998, and the Public A title in 2000 and 2006.
+The boys' swim team won the Division B state championship in 1987 and 1988.
 Cherry Hill High School West was the girls' state swimming champions in 2006, taking the title with a 102–68 victory in the tournament final meet over Westfield High School.
 The boys' swim team won the 2006 South Jersey Public A division title after an error made by the Cherry Hill East swim team in one of the events led the NJSIAA to overturn the initial result and hand the sectional title to Cherry Hill West.
 Cherry Hill High School West was the 2007 boys' state swimming champions.
 The team won the South A state sectional title with a 90–80 win over crosstown rival Cherry Hill High School East.
 The boys' swim team moved on to win the 2007 Group A state championship with an 89–81 win versus Westfield High School.
 The girls' swim team won the 2007 South Jersey Public A division title over Cherry Hill East by a score of 98–72.

-The girls tennis team won the South sectional title in 1974 and won the Group III state title in 1987 (defeating Sparta High School in the final match of the tournament).
+The girls' tennis team won the South sectional title in 1974 and the Group III state title in 1987 (defeating Sparta High School in the tournament's final match).
 The 1987 team won the Group III title with a 3–2 win against Sparta in the tournament finals.

-The 2007 boys' cross country team was conference champions for the first time in 33 years with a 6–0 record in dual-meets.
-Led by longtime coach Nick Mitidieri, the team also won the 2007 Disney Cross Country Classic and placed 2nd in the South Jersey Group IV Sectional meet.
+The 2007 boys' cross country team was conference champions for the first time in 33 years, with a 6–0 record in dual meets.
+Led by longtime coach Nick Mitidieri, the team also won the 2007 Disney Cross Country Classic and placed second in the South Jersey Group IV Sectional meet.

 Mock trial

-Cherry Hill West's mock trial team won the state mock trial championship in 1986, becoming the first winners of the competition to come from Camden County.
+Cherry Hill West's mock trial team won the state mock trial championship in 1986, becoming the first competition winner from Camden County.
 Also, in 2016, the West mock trial team won the South Jersey championship.